AugurProject/augur.js-docs/source/version2/includes/_glossary.md

 ## Market

 A Market is created by users of Augur for a small fee.
-They are used to describe an upcoming event that people would presumably be interested in wagering on.
-They should also provide information on how to verify the [Outcome](#outcome) of the event, the more specific the better.
+It is used to describe an upcoming event that people would presumably be interested in wagering on.
+It should also provide information on how to verify the [Outcome](#outcome) of the event, the more specific the better.
 Each Market created on the Augur network will have an automatically managed [Order Book](#order-book), which will allow users to buy and sell [Shares](#share) of different Outcomes of the Market.
 The [Market Creator](#market-creator) can set the [Creator Fee](#creator-fee) for the Market, which, once set, cannot be changed, and will determine their cut of all Shares [Settled](#settlement) on the Market.
 The Market Creator also needs to specify a [Max Price](#maximum-display-price) and a [Min Price](#minimum-display-price) as well as the [Number of Ticks](#number-of-ticks) for the Market.
 There are three different Market types supported by Augur: [Yes/No](#yes-no-market), [Categorical](#categorical-market), and [Scalar](#scalar-market).

 ## Market Creator